anitab-org/mentorship-backend/docs/docs/Database-Design.md

 ## Main data models

-Learn more about the core concepts - User, Mentorship Relation and Tasks - in [Main Base Concepts Wiki page](Main-Base-Concepts).
+Learn more about the core concepts - User, Mentorship Relation and Tasks - in [Main Base Concepts Page](Main-Base-Concepts).

 ## Why Tasks is currently wrapped in TaskList JSON Object